Horizon Europe · Grant No. 101189962 · M18 Milestone

 Incompatible Formats

-Different satellites produce data in different formats and projections.
+Different sensors produce data in different coordinate systems and file types.

 ⏱️